-What events will be offered?
+What events are offered?

-As things stand right now, we are only offering the Invitational Section races.
+We are only offering the Invitational Section races.
 These are as follows (races offered for both genders unless otherwise stated):

 Post-Collegiate/Pro: 800m, 1500m, 1 mile (M only), 3000m, 5000m

 High School: 3200m